Dan Burke (basketball)

-Daniel P. Burke (born April 3, 1959, in Lynwood, California) is an American basketball coach who serves as assistant coach for the Philadelphia 76ers of the National Basketball Association (NBA).
+Daniel P. Burke (born April 3, 1959, in Lynwood, California) is an American basketball coach who was most recently an assistant coach for the Detroit Pistons of the National Basketball Association (NBA).

 Coaching career

 Portland Trail Blazers

 Burke spent eight seasons (1989–1997) with the Trail Blazers and went to the playoffs each time including three Western Conference finals and two NBA Finals appearances in 1990 and 1992.
 During his time with the Blazers, Burke worked under Rick Adelman and P. J. Carlesimo.

 Indiana Pacers

 In 1997, Burke joined the Pacers.
 During his tenure the team reached the playoffs 14 times, including six Eastern Conference Finals appearances and one NBA Finals appearance.
 The Pacers have ranked in the league's top 10 defensive teams for the past five seasons, having the best defense rating in 2013–14.
 They also ranked in the NBA's top 10 for defensive field goal percentage 13 times during the last 17 seasons.

 With the Pacers, Burke has worked under Larry Bird, Isiah Thomas, Rick Carlisle, Jim O'Brien, Frank Vogel, and Nate McMillan.

 On May 16, 2016, when Larry Bird was asked about his priorities heading into free agency, he said, "[Burke] been a very important part over 19 years of what we’ve done here.
 It's important for me that he would be my first free agent."